50Fifty/SC1015-Mini-Project/README.md

 - There are many other factors that can affect the occurence rate of Natural disasters in a real world settings
 - Data collected in the greenhouse gases datasets might not be complete and accurate
 - We shall not hold responsibility for any misinformation of data for prediction and modelling, data derived from prediction, and data presented in any form in this project
-- Any part in this repository is and will be subjected to copyright
+- Any part in this repository is and will be subjected to copyright act
 - All datasets, knowledge-based information and source codes are credited to their rightful owners
 - Redistribution and licensing of this project shall only be for the sole purpose of education purposes